sebike88/cd0037-API-Development-and-Documentation-project/backend/README.md

 - Search questions by their `question` value
 - Request Arguments:
-  - `searchTerm`: String that contains the search term
+  - `search_term`: String that contains the search term

 - Returns:
   - An array of 10 questions, each containing an object with `question: question_string`, `answer: answer_string`, `category: category_id`, `difficulty: difficulty_number`, `id: id_number` key: value pairs